 Abuse Concern: This type of financing doesn’t have strong regulations.
 Therefore there is concern that people’s donations can be lost.

-Plagiarism: When sharing your ideas for a new product or service to public there is the risk a competitior may steal it.
+Plagiarism: When sharing ideas for a new product or service with the public, there is a risk a competetior may steal it.

 For some, they can be carried away by a campaign and think before they create it.
-This can lead to decisions being based on emotion rather than fact leading to major failure.
-Not doing their due dilligence and merely relying on hope can lead to disaster.
-When using investors there can be support, advice and some leaway that isn’t there with crowdfunding.
+This can lead to decisions being based on emotion rather than fact leading to a major failure.
+Not doing their due diligence and merely relying on hope can lead to disaster.
+When using investors there can be support, advice and some leeway that isn’t there with crowdfunding.